Tutorials : mc4000 - Flight Modes, T switches, and Presets

 Transfer switch T1, based on 3-position switch SO1

-The default flight mode (#1) is always On, but since it has the lowest priority, it will always be over-ridden if another flight mode is activated.
+Since the default flight mode (flight mode 1) has the lowest priority, it will always be over-ridden if another flight mode is On.

 Setting up a flight mode